Stmxlt/NNB-News-Rewriter/README.md

 ## Generator

 `Generator.py` provides a one-shot news generation function.
-Given a single user summary `user_news_abstract.txt`, it retrieves similar summaries from the working dataset, uses their high-quality news as exemplars, and generates a complete news article strictly grounded in the input summary.
+Given a single user summary `user_news_summary.txt`, it retrieves similar summaries from the working dataset, uses their high-quality news as exemplars, and generates a complete news article strictly grounded in the input summary.

 ## Usage